 The minimum time the student should be employed is for 300 hours, which is approximately 20 hours per week over the course of a 15-week semester.
 However, it is not unusual for students to choose to work for longer than the 300 hours.
 Most are employed during their entire junior year, which is a benefit to your property.
 During summer, students may be able to work full-time and they may also complete their internship anywhere in the world as long as the experience is relevant to the curriculum.

-Students must attend a mandatory meeting with Christina Jeffries, Associate Director of The J. Willard and Alice S. Marriott Foundation Student Center for Professional Development, the semester PRIOR to enrolling in the class.
+Students must attend a mandatory meeting with Christina Jeffries, Director of The J. Willard and Alice S. Marriott Foundation Student Center for Professional Development, the semester PRIOR to enrolling in the class.
 Dates and times of these presentations will be posted and e-mailed out during the first few weeks of every semester.
 To be able to enroll in the class, students must be signed into the major and have completed all lower division classes along with HTM 301, which is a required class prerequisite.

 Restaurant Work Experience Internship: As above but restaurant emphasis students may complete their junior year internship in a restaurant, where they will complete tasks with a similar checklist as above that is oriented towards restaurant operations.

 Casino Work Experience Internship: As above but tribal gaming emphasis students may complete their junior level internship in a casino.